 How much more will a buyer pay for a professionally serviced note versus a self-managed one?

-There is no universal figure — discount rates vary based on loan performance, collateral, borrower credit, and market conditions.
+Discount rates vary based on loan performance, collateral, borrower credit, and market conditions — no single figure applies to every transaction.
 What professional servicing does is remove the uncertainty premium buyers apply when records are incomplete.
 That premium varies by buyer and deal, but it is real and consistently observed by note brokers and buyers conducting due diligence.

 Can I switch to professional servicing right before I sell my note?